 Bemm River is famous for bream fishing and anglers travel from near and far for a chance to land a big one.
 Methods vary depending on the style of fishing you are contemplating.
 Although there is a new fishing platform in Sydenham Inlet, access from the shore to the inlet is limited to a few places.
 Fishing is most productive from a boat.
 The inlet is relatively shallow and is best suited to boats about 3.7 to 5 metres.
 Bigger boats can be difficult to use when the Inlet is open to the sea as they are awkward to launch and are more prone to run a ground.
 Boats can be hired locally and, for details, click on the Bemm Accommodation page and look near the bottom of the page under Other Businesses.
 It is best to make sure you have organized a boat before you arrive.
-With the new raised car park there will no longer be flooding of the car park and the landing ramp at the Main Jetty will still be in use.
 Care should be taken in rough weather.
-Back ropes are recommended in rough weather when launching and retrieving your boat.
 Seek advice if it looks like being rough and you are using the Fingerling Jetty.
 If it becomes too rough while you are over in the Channel, do not attempt to come across the Inlet in a smaller boat as you may get swamped.
 There is a hut over at the Channel mouth designed to protect you from the weather and so stay there until the wind drops.
 If you are stuck there, you should use a mobile phone to contact your accommodation house.
 If your phone does not work because you are with another phone company, phone 000 and you will be referred through Telstra.
 Please do not attempt to cross the Inlet as there has been one capsize in recent times which turned out to be fatal.
 When the Inlet is open to the ocean, the water level in Sydenham Inlet can result in the sand bars being covered by only a few centimeters of water or even becoming exposed.
-If the water level is low you may be required to get out and pull your boat across the sand bars in to the river or to Swan Lake Channel.

 The traditional method of fishing at Bemm River is to use bait and this normally requires the boat to be at anchor, whereas fishing with lures, plastics or vibes requires the boat to be moved easily.
 When the water is shallow it is typical for bait fishermen to use two poles to anchor.
 One pole is pushed into the bottom ( typically mud) and the boat is tied to it.
 After the boat has swung around to face the wind, the back pole is pushed in and tied to the back of the boat.
 This provides a stable boat to fish from.
 The Poles are typically borrowed from your accommodation house and are typically small gum tree saplings.
 Several people have aluminium poles specifically made for the purpose.
 One can use anchors but it is difficult to fish with tight lines as the movement will drag the bait and often burry it in weed.
 If you do use an anchor, it is typical to use a back anchor, such as a heavy weight, to prevent the back of the boat from moving around.
 It is also typical to use a slack line method when using anchors.
 Baits vary but include prawn, sandworm, shell, mullet, chicken strips and yabbies.
 Fresh bait is best but if you use frozen bait keep it fresh.
 Peeling the dead prawn is recommended.
 The tail of the prawn has the outer shell removed but the head is left on.
 The tail is threaded on the hook first and the head is finally secured with the bend in the hook.
 This requires a hook of 1 to 2/0 to be used.
 You are fishing for bigger fish so you don't catch the small ones on these larger hooks.